Tom Muck

 Marshall JMP 800

 Marshall I played this in the late 80's and 90's, until I got tired of carrying it around.
-It's a Marshall JMP 800 and was sold a few years ago when I was slimming down, and it no longer worked.
+It's a Marshall JMP Super Lead and was sold a few years ago when I was slimming down, and it no longer worked.
 Great amp, I wish I still had it, but it was not in working condition and had too many modifications to it to make it worthwhile to fix.

 Bugera 6262